If you have had a parentage surprise, you can find helpful resources here.

 Discovery

 Our journey begins when we discovery our parentage is not as we had believed.
-This is the first of many discoveries as we try to recover our personal information and heal from the trauma.
+This is the first of many discoveries as we try to recover our personal information and heal from the trauma of familial separation, damaged trust with the family who raised us.

 Confrontation

-We often feel the need to confront family members and others involved in an effort to hear the truth about out origin.
+We often feel the need to confront family members and others involved in an effort to hear the truth about our origins.
 We also confront our selves in this process.
 Feelings of anger, shame and worthlessness are common.
 Family conflicts sometimes lead to major breaks in relationship or even estrangement.
 Learning to manage personal boundaries becomes paramount.

-The people who raised us can help by apologizing, not making excuses, and by sharing the truth about out story freely.
+The people who raised us can help by apologizing, not making excuses, and by sharing the truth about our story freely.

 Floating

-Emotional responses can be so overwhelming, many refer to the experience as “floating”.
+Emotional responses can feel intense and overwhelming.
+Many refer to the experience as “floating”.
 Shock, denial, sadness, anger, betrayal, fear, grief, relief, overwhelm, numbing, confusion, isolation, and flashbacks are common.

 The nervous system is often chronically dysregulated.
-Self-care and resourcing support need to become priorities to restore feelings of safety and resilience.
+Self-care and resourcing support become priorities to restore feelings of safety and resilience.

 • Isolation, Exposure, Depression, Identity